cakephp/docs/en/core-libraries/time.rst

     Time::setDefaultOutputTimezone($timezone);
     FrozenTime::setDefaultOutputTimezone($timezone);

-At any point in your application, say in a ``FrontendAppController`` you may change the default output timzeone by calling ``setDefaultOutputTimezone()``, for example::
+At any point in your application, say in custom a ``FrontendAppController`` you may change the default output timzeone by calling ``setDefaultOutputTimezone()``, for example::

     use Cake\I18n\FrozenTime;